 Articulate Strategy Well

-If your strategy can’t be understood, it can’t be executed
+If your strategy can’t be clearly explained, it can’t be executed.

-I work with leadership teams to think through, express, and execute strategy clearly, verbally, visually, and in writing.
+I work with leadership teams to think through, challenge, and articulate strategy clearly,

 What does it mean to articulate strategy well?

-Clearly explain what is going on in your business
+• Clearly explain what is actually happening in your business

 Not just in documents.